mlrun/mlrun/docs/store/artifacts.md

 ## Overview

-An artifact is any data that is produced and/or consumed by functions or jobs.
+An artifact is any data that is produced and/or consumed by functions, jobs, or pipelines.

-The artifacts are stored in the project and are divided to 4 main types:
+Artifacts metadata is stored in the projects database, artifacts are divided to 4 main types:
 1. **Files** — files, directories, images, figures, and plotlines.
 2. **Datasets** — any data , such as tables and DataFrames.
 3. **Models** — all trained models.
 4. **Feature Store Objects** - Feature Sets and Feature Vectors

-Artifacts have unique URI in the form `store://<type>/<project>/<key/path>[:tag]`, the URI is automatically generate when we `log_artifact` and can be used as input to jobs, functions, pipelines, etc..

-Artifacts are versioned, each unique version has a unique IDs (uid) and can have a `tag` label, when the tag is not specified we use the `latest` version.

 Artifacts can be viewed and manages in the UI, in the project page select the artifact type `models`, `files`, or `feature-store` (for datasets and feature store objects).